Shutter speed: Creative utility in photography

-The photograph to the right was taken with a slower shutter speed than that to the left, creating a more pronounced motion blur effect and longer streaks of light from vehicle headlights.
+The photograph to the right was taken with a slower shutter speed than that to the left, creating a more pronounced motion blur effect and longer streaks of light from vehicle headlamps.

 Sparklers moved in a circular motion with an exposure time of 4 seconds.
 This is an example of light painting.

 Shutter speed is one of several methods used to control the amount of light recorded by the camera's digital sensor or film.
 It is also used to manipulate the visual effects of the final image.

 Images taken with a lower shutter speed evoke a visual sense of movement.
 Exposure time 3 seconds.

 Slower shutter speeds are often selected to suggest the movement of an object in a still photograph.

 Excessively fast shutter speeds can cause a moving subject to appear unnaturally frozen.
 For instance, a running person may be caught with both feet in the air with all indication of movement lost in the frozen moment.

 When a slower shutter speed is selected, a longer time passes from the moment the shutter opens till the moment it closes.
 More time is available for movement in the subject to be recorded by the camera as a blur.

 A slightly slower shutter speed will allow the photographer to introduce an element of blur, either in the subject, where, in our example, the feet, which are the fastest moving element in the frame, might be blurred while the rest remains sharp; or if the camera is panned to follow a moving subject, the background is blurred while the subject remains relatively sharp.

 The exact point at which the background or subject will start to blur depends on the speed at which the object is moving, the angle that the object is moving in relation to the camera, the distance it is from the camera and the focal length of the lens in relation to the size of the digital sensor or film.

 When slower shutter-speeds, in excess of about half a second, are used on running water, the water in the photo will have a ghostly white appearance reminiscent of fog.
 This effect can be used in landscape photography.

 Zoom burst is a technique which entails the variation of the focal length of a zoom lens during a longer exposure.
 In the moment that the shutter is opened, the lens is zoomed in, changing the focal length during the exposure.
 The center of the image remains sharp, while the details away from the center form a radial blur, which causes a strong visual effect, forcing the eye into the center of the image.

 The following list provides an overview of common photographic uses for standard shutter speeds.